Dialogue Modding – pt 1 – Orientation

 Modding Dialogues Without The Toolset Editor

-As requested, here’s how to mod dialogue files that aren’t accessible in the toolset dialogue editor, specifically those from Origins DLC or DA2.
+This introductory tutorial will explain how to get started modding dialogue files that aren’t accessible in the toolset dialogue editor—specifically those from DA2 or from Origins DLC.

 Extracting the dialogues

-Without the toolset we won’t be able to regenerate faceFX or recalculate animation blend trees (.dlb) so this is the only file we’ll need to edit.
+Without the toolset we won’t be able to recalculate animation blend trees (.dlb) so this is the only file we’ll need to edit.

 A note on encrypted DLC